DimaTrushin/TypingAnalysis/README.md

 ### Known issues

 Thrust library is used to speed up the computations.
-As a result the project cannot be compiled in debug mode.
+As a result CUDA is not used in debug mode.